The Spiritual Path – 9

 Because of our self-cherishing and our desire to possess, we attribute nonexistent properties on beings and objects.
 We think they are permanent when they are not; we exaggerate either their good qualities or bad qualities and react by attachment or hatred.
 And most importantly, we think they have an inherent self-nature and hence are distinct separate entities.
 It is a world of illusion.

 All this is reflected in The Moon card which portrays specifically the three root causes of unenlightened existence, known as the three poisons in Buddhism.
 The snarling wolf represents anger and hatred; the dog howling at the moon represents desire and attachment; and the two strange looking pillars at extreme sides represent delusion, our dualistic thinking, or the two extreme views of existence and nonexistence.
-These pillars are artificial and look really out of place; they should not be there.
+These pillars are artificial and look out of place; they should not be there.
 They are there only because of our ignorance of dependent origination and the interrelatedness of all phenomena.
 We have to navigate all these delusions with caution and mindfulness, staying on the central path shown on the Moon card, representing the middle way, and not get caught up with the deceptive appearances of things.
 The Hebrew letter for this path means window, symbolizing a view to the truth.

 The Tarot card, The Moon, thus accurately depicts this path which has been designated by the Noble Eightfold Path as the path of Right Intention.
-The Tarot card depicts a creature (the lobster) making the intention of taking the path under the light of the moon, which throws a reflected light on all below it, a light the gives a deceptive appearance to phenomena, representing how things appear even though they are empty of inherent existence.
+The Tarot card depicts a creature (the lobster) making the intention of taking the path under the light of the moon, which throws a reflected light on all below it, a light that gives a deceptive appearance to phenomena, representing how things appear even though they are empty of inherent existence.
 The path that is illuminated by this light goes beyond the dog and the wolf, and will leave them behind.
 Since the dog howling at the moon represents desire and attachment, and the snarling wolf represents anger and hatred, this path, which the creature intends to take, will have the Right Intention of leaving behind these negative qualities.
 Eventually the path also goes beyond the two pillars, which represent leaving behind our dualistic thinking and reaching a realization of nonduality.
 As mentioned, the dog, wolf, and the two pillars, represent the three poisons in Buddhism: desire, hatred, and ignorance.
 The Tarot card, therefore, tells us that these three poisons can be left behind and negated through the realization that all things are empty of inherent existence, and incorporating this realization in our way of functioning in life.
 This then is why this is the path of Right Intention.